 In 2020, The Ford Foundation released a report called Investing in Equitable News and Media Projects.
 They documented how equitable media founders face several barriers when seeking early-stage support, including bias, lack of networks, and lack of early technical and business mentoring.

-We’ve seen that need first-hand, and it’s why we’ve committed ourselves to investing our time, talent, and resources to help the partners we work with on some of these early-stage challenges.
-Still, we need the funder community to increase its early-stage and long-term investments in support of civic media leaders like Sergio Cortes.
+We’ve seen that need first-hand, so we’ve committed to investing our time, talent, and resources to help our partners on some of these early-stage challenges.
+Still, we believe the philanthropic community must increase its early-stage and long-term investments in supporting civic media leaders like Sergio Cortes.